Canyoneering in Utah

 This lesser-known slot canyon for advanced canyoneers can be accessed from the Weeping Rock trailhead.
 It features several long rappels, the longest being 300 feet.
 This canyon requires a permit.

-Ok, it's not in Zion but we had to mention it because it's in a class of its own.
+In a class of its own.
 This route is for the advanced-advanced canyoneers with uber-technical canyoneering skills to navigate it.
 If you aren’t familiar with difficult off-width and stem large silos, or high stemming in general, this is not the slot canyon for you.